 Current knowledge related to the causes, course and prognosis of problems that occur from birth through adolescence will be examined.
 The principles and theories underlying learning and the developmental process will be reviewed.
 The OTA’s use of play in the development of self-discovery, decision making, and work role skills will be discussed.
 The role of the OTA in prevention and rehabilitation programs within different types of service facilities will be explored.
 The role of families, caregivers, teachers and significant others in the treatment process will be discussed.
 Assessment, program planning and treatment will be defined and performance skills necessary for successful occupational behaviors will be presented.
 Level I fieldwork is included in this course.

-OTA 141 – CLINICAL PRACTICUM II
+OTA 141 – EXPERIENTIAL/SIMULATION II

 A laboratory experience that includes observing and identifying normal and abnormal developmental behaviors in the pediatric population.
 This course builds on previous instruction practicum experience and is designed to reinforce and augment understanding of principles and techniques for observing, assessing, planning and implementing occupational therapy treatment sessions with pediatric clients.